QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 <div class="row row-cols-md-2"><div>

 Scripts having the SUID bit can be executed with the permissions of their owner.
-GUID is the same with the group owner permissions.
-If you find interesting files using find, check them out on GTFOBins.
+GUID is the same as the SUID, but with group owner permissions.
+If you find interesting files, check them out on GTFOBins.

 ```bash
 # "-04000" "-4000" | "-4001"